Art Therapy

 How Does Art Therapy Work?

-What To Expect At Integration Arts Therapy
+What To Expect at The Art of Integration

 Our approach to Art Therapy is twofold: